arnaudmeng/dntap/README.md

 ```

 Note that a file called "none" is created in the input `.fastq` directory for
-algorithm performance.
+algorithm facilities.
 It will be fixed in a further version of the pipeline.

 Change parameters if needed:
 ```h